lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 I also hold non-immaterial amounts (by portfolio %) of BTC, XMR, ETH, SUSHI, LDO, FLX, RAI & various stablecoins

-I have rights to equity and/or tokens in various projects from my time as a member of MetaCartel Ventures DAO (includes FLX).
+I have rights to equity and/or tokens in various projects from my time as a member of MetaCartel Ventures DAO (includes FLX & RARI, which I sometimes tweet about).

 I assume no duty and provide no guarantee of keeping these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.